 5 Tips for Parenting a Toddler and a Newborn

 Caring for a newborn and toddler can be chaotic!
-We’ve put together our top 5 tips for parenting in this new journey and navigating your family’s new normal.
+Keep reading for a curated list of our top 5 tips for parenting in this new journey while navigating your family’s new normal.

-We’ve put together our top 5 tips for parenting both a toddler and newborn and finding your new normal as a multi-child family.
+We’ve curated a list of our top 5 tips for parenting both a toddler and a newborn while navigating your new normal as a multi-child family.

 - That means listening to Mom/Dad

-- Use encouraging words with our toddler between waking and going to sleep.
+- Use encouraging words with our toddler between waking up and going to sleep.

-- Our Toddler book includes typical day schedules for families with a Toddler and Newborn.
+- The Moms on Call Toddler book includes typical day schedules for families with a Toddler and Newborn.